 More often than not, it is not that we do not want to help, it is just that we are not sure how.

-Spreading the“know-how” about mental health support is the reason why first aid training for mental health exists.
-By teaching team members to recognise an respond to a coworker’s struggle, a company helps reduce the stigma around poor mental health.
+Spreading the “know-how” about mental health support is the reason why first aid training for mental health exists.
+By teaching team members to recognize and respond to a coworker’s struggle, a company helps reduce the stigma around poor mental health.

 So what does mental health first aid entail?